 As of April 30, 2022, our management determined that the Company's internal control over financial reporting was not effective due to certain identified material weaknesses.
 As of April 30, 2023, our management determined that the material weaknesses were remediated.
 A material weakness is defined as a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
 Management identified deficiencies related to inadequate design and operation of certain controls at certain newly acquired businesses.
 Specifically, management did not effectively select and develop certain information technology ("IT") general controls related to access and change management controls that led to deficiencies in the design and operation of control activities, including segregation of duties.
 The Company also had deficiencies in the design and operation of account reconciliations at certain newly acquired businesses.
-These deficiencies and a lack of sufficient resources contributed to the potential for there to have been material errors related to certain newly acquired businesses in the Company's financial statements.
-While these deficiencies did not result in any material misstatements of the Company's consolidated financial statements, they did collectively represent a material weakness in internal control over financial reporting.
+These deficiencies and a lack of sufficient resources contributed to the potential for there to have been material errors related to certain newly acquired businesses in the Company's financial statements, they did collectively represent a material weakness in internal control over financial reporting.
 Additional information about the nature of these material weaknesses and how they were remediated is provided in Item 9A.- "Controls and Procedures."